seanpringle/cram/README.md

 #### cram_strict_write = 1|0

-Default: 0
+Default: 1

-Whether to abort on disk write failure.
+Whether to continue or abort on disk write failure.
 Since the data set is in memory it's possible to keep running during a storage failure, allowing time to dump data elsewhere.
 Obviously only useful if mysqld itself stays alive.

 #### cram_table_lists = N